RaphaelBecquart/IJM-internship/README.md

 - For manual midline and edge selection: After pasting the coordinates on the .xlsm file, go to the Graph sheet and ensure that the plotted worm looks normal.
 If not, redo the manual segmentation.
 - Ensure that you have placed your files to be analysed in the folder to_analyse/.
 In the abscence of this folder, simply create it and paste your files inside.
 - Ensure the that the weights of the neural network exist in: weights/VGG_schmidtea_weight_classification.pth.
 If not, you can find it on the Schmidtea drive.
+- If your image was acquired wiith 63x objective instead of 100x, resize it by a factor of 100/63 = 1.59 on ImageJ (scale function)

 # TO DO LIST: